samatt/airoViz/README.md

  - BSSID
  - Power
  - Speed
+ - TimeRanges
+ 	Time Ranges that the Node has been seen
  - ESSID
  	- Router: For Routers this is the Name of the network associated with that Router.
  	- Client: For Clients this is the name of the network the client is currently connected to.
 If client is not connected to any router this will say 'not associated'